Living Standard — Last Updated 1 October 2025

 If continue is false, then return false.

-If target's popover visibility state is showing, then hide popover given invoker, false, true, and false.
+If target's popover visibility state is showing, then hide popover given source, false, true, and false.

 Return true.

-To reset interest state for an HTML element invoker:
+To reset interest state for an HTML element source:

 Set target's active interest source to null.

-Set invoker's pending interest change handle to null.
+Set source's pending gain interest handle to null.

 The following attribute change